Calmac website search form

 • Ports report on fuel usage of port vehicles on a monthly basis.
 This data is captured and reported to the Environmental Department, which is calculated and reported on as emissions produced

-2.2 Goal 2 - Reduce scope 2 emissions by 2% year on year
+2.2 Goal 2 - Reduce scope 2 and 3 emissions by 2% year on year

 2.2.1 How do we aim to meet this goal?